callmecavs/bricks.js/README.md

 })
 ```

+Positioning using `transform` is done via `translate3d` for optimal performance.
+Coupled with a CSS `transition`, this option allows for easily animating the grid items into place.

 ## API / Events

 Bricks instances are extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
 Use the event emitter syntax to add and remove handlers for the events emitted by the API methods.
 Review the emitter syntax [here](https://github.com/callmecavs/knot.js#api).